 Graduate Diploma in Legislative Drafting - Frequently asked questions

-The Athabasca University GDLD has diploma graduates in many Commonwealth countries and the diploma is becoming a recognized qualification for applicants for these kinds of positions.
-In the current climate of restraint in public spending, governments will continue to hire but they will be more selective.
-Training in legislative drafting is clearly an asset that should help candidates distinguish themselves in an increasingly competitive staffing environment.
-So, beyond the training itself, the possession of this recognized credential is moving towards international recognition as a desired qualification.
+The Athabasca University GDLD has diploma graduates in many Commonwealth countries, and the diploma is becoming a recognized qualification for applicants for these positions.
+Training in legislative drafting is an asset that should help candidates distinguish themselves in an increasingly competitive staffing environment.
+So, beyond the training itself, possessing this recognized credential is moving towards international recognition as a desired qualification.

-According to a study conducted by the program, the majority of our students find that the courses do provide additional knowledge and experience for their day-to-day tasks in legislative drafting and legislative planning offices.
+According to a study conducted by the program, most of our students find that the courses provide additional knowledge and experience for their day-to-day tasks in legislative drafting and legislative planning offices.
 The Commonwealth of Learning (from whom Athabasca University licensed the materials) previously had Canadian drafting experts review and comment upon the program.
-It was their belief that taking the program was roughly equivalent to 2 years of on-the-job experience in a drafting office.
-All the experts who have reviewed the program materials, both Canadian and international, are very favorably impressed with the quality of the materials.
+They believed that taking the program was roughly equivalent to 2 years of on-the-job experience in a drafting office.
+All the experts who have reviewed the program materials, both Canadian and international, are very favourably impressed with the quality of the materials.
 It is not a stretch to claim that the materials set an international drafting standard of training for Commonwealth countries.

 There are many strengths, and very few drawbacks, to distance learning for legislative drafting experience.
 These have been summarized in an article, "Producing Legislative Counsel: Ways and Means", by Dale Dewhurst, Lionel Levert Q.C. and Archie Zariski, Statute Law Review, Vol 33 pp.339-353 (2012).